Centerville, Ohio: Economy

 Centerville has a median household income of 81,500 and a per capita income of 50,770, both above the state and national averages.
 The city's unemployment rate is 5.5%, slightly below the national average.
 Centerville has a municipal property tax rate of 2.35 per 1,000 of assessed valuation, placing it among the lowest rates in Montgomery County.
 The city's poverty rate was 8.9%, lower than the Ohio state average of 13.2%.
 Centerville imposes an income tax rate of 5.2%, which is higher than the national average of 4.6%.
 The city's sales tax rate is 7.3%, aligning with the national average.

-Miami Valley Hospital South employs approximately 1,820 people, making it one of the largest employers in Centerville.
+Miami Valley Hospital South employs approximately 1,820 people, making it the largest employer in Centerville.
 The Centerville City School District has a workforce of about 1,640.
 The city includes around 1,161 businesses across multiple sectors.
 Retail trade is the largest employment category, with about 2,305 workers, followed by health care with approximately 2,137 and professional, scientific, and technical services with around 1,549.